Oxford Centre for Computational Neuroscience

 Discovery of the tertiary taste cortex (in the anterior cingulate cortex) (443, 468).

-The discovery of multimodal convergence of taste, olfactory and visual inputs onto single neurons in the orbitofrontal cortex to produce flavour (189, 366, 382) using associative learning (211, 212).
+The discovery of multimodal convergence of taste, olfactory and visual inputs onto single neurons in the orbitofrontal cortex to produce flavour (189, 366, 382) using associative learning for example between the sight and smell of food with its taste (211, 212).
 Age differences in this flavor reward system (544).

 Discoveries of the roles of sensory-specific satiety, variety in the food available, and top-down cognitive and attentional control reward representations in the orbitofrontal cortex in appetite control and obesity, with implications for the prevention and control of obesity (416, 420, 426, 484, 487, 519, 542, B11, 558, 634, 638).